-Cross-platform mobile app design (Android & iOS)
+Mobile App (Android & iOS)

-After reviewing the in-app journeys it became clear that the app had been designed as a recommendation engine with existing website users in mind.
-As acquisition continued to be focused on existing users of the website, it made sense to give signing in a heavier weighting on the landing screen.
-Although there was stakeholder pressure to implement a registration wall, I spent time explaining why this would hurt both the user experience and overall conversion, showing examples of real world registration walls as well as the results from tests we had run on MetroDesk.
+After reviewing the in-app journeys, it became clear that the app was a recommendation engine with existing website users in mind.
+As acquisition continued to focus on existing users of the website, it made sense to give signing in a more substantial weighting on the landing screen.
+Although there was stakeholder pressure to implement a registration wall, I spent time explaining why this would hurt both the user experience and overall conversion, showing examples of real-world registration walls as well as the results from tests we had run on MetroDesk.

 I hypothesised that this might be due to the fact users were unable to skip entering a job title - which is possible on the website - or perhaps because the pop-up alert interrupted the flow if you tried to continue after entering only one job title.

-Below are the original designs.
+Below are the original designs (designed by an agency)

 I moved the messaging from the pop-up to the start of the flow and turned it into a tutorial style pop-in.
 I reinforced the difference between suggestions and saved job titles with some clearer messaging and a small UI tweak.

-These are the final designs, where the suggestions have been made clearly distinguishable from the saved job titles.
+These are the final designs, where the suggestions have been made distinguishable from the saved job titles.
 Using the native styling for a search box on each platform has aided the usability, the function of the search box is now much clearer and consistent with other apps on the platform.

 You can click/tap any image to enlarge it.

-After testing the existing app with users over the age of 35, it became clear that there were a number of people who weren't familiar with the modern "Tinder" style interface.
+After testing the existing app with users over the age of 35, it became clear that several people weren't familiar with the modern "Tinder" style interface.

-Following on from the learning that people weren't universally enamoured with the swiping interface, I proposed that we should also allow users to view results in a simpler list format, as well as letting them switch between the two in order to decide which view they preferred.
+Following on from the learning that people weren't universally enamoured with the swiping interface, I proposed that we should also allow users to view results in a more straightforward list format, as well as letting them switch between the two to decide which view they preferred.

 The previous design was awash with blue, almost rendering colour useless as visual indicator as well as making the app look dated, so I took this opportunity to give the app a cleaner and more modern visual aesthetic.